This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Potato blight is a fungal disease that affects the potato plant.

 To prevent this disease from spreading, you should dispose of any infected material, such as potatoes, roots, and plant debris.
-Keep your garden free of weeds, providing an ideal environment for Phytophthora infestans to grow.
+Keep your garden free of weeds, providing an ideal environment for growing Phytophthora infestans.

 It can be controlled by following some preventative measures: